Tips on How to Reduce Air Consumption During Scuba Diving

 The most important reason is that you’ll end up having bragging rights back on the boat when you are having the most air left in your tank.
 Just kidding…

-If you consume less air then you can dive longer.
-Or, you have a larger safety margin compared to other divers.
-Both are good and important enough reasons to start working on your air consumption.
+If you consume lower volumes of air, then you can dive longer.
+Or, you have a more significant safety margin compared to other divers.
+Both are good and important enough reasons to start working to improve your air consumption.

 Diving in a group with a guide can also have its problems for the diver with the highest air consumption.
-Your guide will usually require the diver that reaches 1000 psi first to let him or her know so that the group can be brought up safely again.
+Your guide will usually require the diver that reaches 1000 psi first to let him or her know.
+That is the signal to bring the group up safely again.
 Nobody wants to be that first diver that ends the dive for all.

-You have three choices when you are that diver though.
+You have three choices when you are that diver, though.
 First, you can let the guide know.
-That’s the reasonable thing to do at that time.
+That’s a reasonable thing to do at that time.
 Second, you can lie and put yourself at risk because you don’t want to be the one that ends the dive for all.
 That’s not such a smart choice.
-Third, you can work on consuming less air so that you’re not the guy calling the dive in the future!
+Third, you can work on consuming lower amounts of air so that you’re not the guy calling the dive in the future!
 This last point will take a while until you’ve practiced enough to improve your air consumption.

-If you are 5 feet tall (short) and weigh 95 pounds then you certainly need to optimize your air consumption when scuba diving compare to a 6’5 guy that weighs 250 pounds.
+If you are 5 feet tall (short) and weigh 95 pounds, then you certainly need to optimize your air consumption when scuba diving compare to a 6’5 guy that weighs 250 pounds.
 Nature is just like that and the bigger person will use more air.
 There’s pretty much nothing you can do to change that part of the equation.

-Now, if you are seriously overweight and completely out of shape then it’s pretty obvious what you can do yourself.
-Lose some weight and get some exercise onto the menu and you will see steady progress with regards to requiring less air during a dive.
+Now, if you are severely overweight and completely out of shape, then it’s pretty obvious what you can do yourself.
+Lose some weight and get some exercise onto the menu, and you will see steady progress with regards to avoid to use more air during a dive.
 Staying in shape is probably the best way for improving your air consumption when scuba diving.

-There’s a number of factors that you can control and influence.
-There’s a few categories in which you can directly impact your air consumption.
+There are several factors that you can control and influence.
+There are a few categories in which you can directly impact your air consumption.

 - Overall fitness